Pushkar1853/Cover-Generator/README.md

   🎶 ➡ 🧠  ➡ 🖼️
 </h3>

+## Update
+The discussed pipeline can also be effectively applied to the cover generation of books, podcasts, music albums, meetings, documents, story books, and theatre scripts, as in serving a multi-purpose role.

 ## Description
 <img src="https://github.com/Pushkar1853/Music-Cover-generator/blob/5918290f9ce9b4ed905d118e958d6a8ccadf4b8c/images/Abbey-Road-Cover.jpg" alt="your_alt_text" align="right" style="width: 50%; height: 60%;">
 * This is a simple application that uses the spectacular Stable Diffusion model to generate images from song lyrics.